sadicangel/avro-source-generator/README.md

 <PackageReference Include="AvroSourceGenerator" Version="*" PrivateAssets="all" ExcludeAssets="runtime" />
 ```

-Then, configure the csproj to include Avro schema files as `AdditionalFiles`.
+Then, configure the `.csproj` to include Avro schema files as `AdditionalFiles`.

 ```xml
 <ItemGroup>